PrateekPisat/Multiplayer-Snake/README.md

 # Final Project

-Please fill out the proposal below.
-The range of projects for this course is wide, and can be anything Systems related (Even topics we have not covered such as databases, security, etc).
-The sidequests listed on the webpage may be example projects, or you may want to take a homework/lab substantially further.
-For your final project, think of this as a project that takes about 3x the effort of a homework.
-You may use other Systems languages(D, C++, Go, Rust, etc.) if it makes sense for the domain of the problem you are trying to solve.

-For the final project you are expected to have a functioning tool, application, library, or framework that I can run.
-Additional deliverables will include a brief writeup and video demonstrating your tool in action.
-I see the final project as something you can be proud to put on your resume/portfolio!

 ### In one sentence, describe your project.

 We are going to build a shared network snake game for synchronizing network data / messages to have smooth gameplay performance.